AlexanLiakou/shopping-cart/README.md

 # shopping-cart

-A simple shopping cart UI
+A simple shopping cart UI.

 Fake data served with json-server plugin from a local db.json file.